iZePlayzYT/SuperMarioEclipse-TranslationStation/README.md

 ### **How to edit `.txt` files**

 For editing the `.txt` files, there is slightly more to do.
-You can edit them like you want to, but if the `.txt` is completely translated, you have to encode it with this tool:
-[Wiimms SZS Toolset](https://szs.wiimm.de/) <br />
+You can edit them like you want to, but if the `.txt` is completely translated, you have to encode it with the [Wiimms SZS Toolset](https://szs.wiimm.de/) <br />
 This tool uses some commands to help you with extracting the `.szs` files of the game.
 You need to install the tool than run the command
 ```